Today with Maura and Dáithí

 Today, or Today with Maura and Dáithí, is an Irish lifestyle show featuring several topical segments including health, cooking, men's & women's fashion, makeovers, and travel as well as dealing with popular issues of the day.
 Broadcast on RTÉ One at 15:30 on weekdays, it is presented by Dáithí Ó Sé alongside Sinead Kennedy (Monday-Tuesday) and Maura Derrane (Wednesday-Friday).

-The series returned for its 12 season on 27 September 2023.
 The series is produced by RTÉ in Cork, and is overseen by managing editor Colm Crowley.

 Format

 Live cookery demonstrations from some of Ireland's top television chefs now forms a daily part of the show with other segments featuring less frequently.
 Regular experts in each subject appear to discuss the topic at hand.
-Airing on the RTÉ One television channel in Ireland, "Today" debuted in November 2012, and replaced previous RTÉ day-time lifestyle shows such as The Daily Show and Four Live.
+Airing on the RTÉ One television channel in Ireland, "Today" debuted in November 2012, and replaced previous RTÉ day-time lifestyle shows The Daily Show (host by Derrane) and Four Live (hosted by Ó Sé and Claire Byrne).